PPMstar/moments/README.md

 # moments
+Python tools for moments data.

+*Note:*
-python tools for moments data
+* this is only for moments data output from PPMstar version 1 (PPMstar1)
+* access to moments data from PPMstar2 is via the PyPPM module `ppm.py`

-moments is a python package for working with PPM FVandMoms48 data.
+Moments is a python package for working with PPM FVandMoms48 data.

-examples
+Examples
 --------
 ```
 import moments